Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: Simulation

-Figure~\ref{fig:HRS-D} shows the C-indices and $\log(MSE)$s evaluated in the test dataset of size $2000$ for different numbers of added covariates.
-As shown in Figure~\ref{fig:HRS-D}, the C-index for each model decreases as the dimensions become larger.
-The rate of decreasing for the DeepR-AFT is the smallest; Adding non-significant covariates does not seem to have substantial effects in terms of the C-index.
-The DeepR-AFT still work well when the dimension of the non-significant additive covariates is $1000$ with the corresponding C-index being $0.88$.
-This is not the case, however, for the conventional AFT estimators under the PAFT and SAFT.
-Note that we only report the results for the PAFT and SAFT when the numbers of the added non-significant covariates are $700$ or less and $300$ or less, respectively, because of too large computational burdens.
-The PAFT shows a drastic decrease when the dimensions are over $500$.
-The SAFT shows a similar pattern to that of the DeepR-AFT with dimensions being $300$ or less but no results are available beyond this.
-This also shows limitations of the conventional AFT models in the computational aspects.
-The overall results for the MSEs are comparable to those for the C-indices, with slightly larger values for the DeepR-AFT than for the PAFT when the same number of additional non-significant covariates is considered.
-In this case, the MSEs of PAFT and AFT get larger than those of the DeepR-AFT when the dimensions get larger.
+Figure 5 shows the C-indices and $\log(MSE)$s evaluated in the test dataset of size $2000$ for different numbers of added covariates.
+As shown in Figure 5, the C-index for each model decreased as the dimensions increased.
+The decrease rate for the DeepR-AFT was the smallest.
+Adding non-significant covariates did not seem to have a substantial effect in terms of the C-index.
+The DeepR-AFT still worked well when the dimension of the non-significant additive covariates was $1000$ with the corresponding C-index being $0.88$.
+However, this was not the case for the conventional AFT estimators under the PAFT and SAFT.
+Note that we only reported the results for the PAFT and SAFT when the numbers of the added non-significant covariates were $700$ or less and $300$ or less, respectively, due to computational limits.

+The PAFT showed a drastic decrease when the dimensions exceeded $500$.
+The SAFT showed a similar pattern to that of the DeepR-AFT with dimensions being $300$ or less, but no results are available beyond this.
+This also shows the computational limitations of the conventional AFT models.
+The overall results for the MSEs were comparable to those for the C-indices, with slightly larger values for the DeepR-AFT than for the PAFT when the same number of additional non-significant covariates was considered.
+In this case, the MSEs of PAFT and AFT increased sharply compared with those of the DeepR-AFT as the dimension increased.

 In summary, when the dimensions of the added covariates are relatively small, the DeepR-AFT can preserve the order of the mean failure times in close proximity to their true order, despite the MSEs being generally higher.
-DeepR-AFT is superior to the others in terms of MSE, C-index, and computational aspects in larger dimensions.
-This implies that, despite the application of linear activation, DNNs are still capable of extracting useful information from large dimensional inputs.
+DeepR-AFT is superior to the other models considered here in terms of the MSE, C-index, and computational aspects in larger dimensions.
+This implies that, despite the application of linear activation, DNNs can still extract useful information from large dimensional inputs.